 Supplementary Income Sources

 New ballet dancers often face financial instability; many need to supplement their income through other jobs.
-The average salary of around $30,000 annually may not cover living expenses in high-cost areas, so searching for additional income sources is necessary.
+The average annual salary of around $30,000 may not cover living expenses in high-cost areas, so finding additional income sources is necessary.
 Understanding a ballet dancer’s salary can help them plan for these financial challenges.

 How to Become a Professional Ballet Dancer

 Becoming a professional ballet dancer typically requires years of rigorous training and dedication.
-Most dancers start training at a young age, often between 5 and 10, and continue to train and hone their skills throughout their teenage years.
+Most dancers start training at a young age, often between 5 and 10 years old, and continue to train and hone their skills throughout their teenage years.
 This extensive training and education are usually conducted at specialized dance schools or academies focused on classical ballet techniques.

 To secure a position in a ballet company, dancers must prepare for auditions by refining their technique and practice, learning specific repertory, and presenting themselves professionally.
 Networking within the ballet community, attending workshops, and participating in competitions can also provide exposure to potential employers.